bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
-`PLFIL` selects a file to be the destination for plotting.
-If a file is set using `PLFIL` plotting commands will write plots to the file in a postscript format instead of sending the plots to a printer.
+`PLFIL` selects a file to use as the destination for plotting.
+Plotting commands can write plots to the file in a postscript format instead of sending the plots to a printer.
 Subsequent plotting commands that are not between `OPNPLT` and `CLSPLT` will overwrite the plot file.
-To go back to printing plots call `PLDEV` and select a plotting device.
 If no file is specified RNMR will prompt for it with the last plot file as a default.

+If the plot file is changed (fspec is not the current fspec) RNMR will set the plotter flag (as set and displayed by `SET PL`) off, indicating that plots should be saved to the plot file rather than physically printed by the plotting device (as set and displayed by `PLDEV`).
 ## PLOT
 Plot current 1D display